 Flourless Peanut Butter-Chocolate Chip Cookies

-Toasty pecans, a crispy cookie, and powdered sugar unite to form one of our all-time favorites: These classic snowball cookies have all the crispy, nutty flavors you want.
-They’re easy and quick to prepare, and sure to please everyone.
-Be sure to roll the cookies in powdered sugar while they’re still warm so it’ll stick.
+Toasty pecans, a crispy cookie, and powdered sugar unite to form one of our all-time favorite Christmas cookies.
+These classic snowball cookies have all the crispy, nutty flavors you want.
+They're easy and quick to prepare, and sure to please everyone.
+Be sure to roll the cookies in powdered sugar while they're still warm so that the sugar will stick.
 After the cookies cool off, dust them with some more powdered sugar to make them look even better.

 Kahlúa Cookie Dough Bites